ABUTestTeam/selenium-capabilities/README.md

     Build with Maven `mvn clean package`, will clean, compile test and package into jar within the target folder.
 This enough to use to build the docker image with the custom capabilties matcher in.

-    `-DbuildNumber=0` specifes incremental numbering of commit versioning, i.e. 0.7.1254, where 1254 is the commit based numbering.

 2) Build the Dockerfile